michael-spencer31/Gen-3-Pokedex/README.md

 # Generation 3 Pokedex

 A Pokedex for the generation 3 games (ruby/sapphire/emerald).
 Currently only includes new Pokemon from these games and no old Pokemon from generations 1 and 2.
+Does include updated stats/types from generation 9, like Ralts being a psychic/fairy type.

 # Link